aseroff/check/README.md

 # ACTIVE BUGS
 1. Infinite scroll still randomly fucks up on production.
+(May have been rails-amp gem)

 # Keep an eye on

 1. Image uploading for users and games.
 1. Rails Error: Unable to access log file.
 Please ensure that /var/app/current/log/production.log exists and is writable (ie, make it writable for user and group: chmod 0664 /var/app/current/log/production.log).
 The log level has been raised to WARN and the output directed to STDERR until the problem is fixed.
+1. duplicate results when infinite scrolling - users, maybe games?
 1. Web console: preferred url, hide staging
-1. duplicate results when infinite scrolling - users, maybe games?

 # v 1.1

 1. comments
-1. React elements
 1. facebook
-1. sort search results by popularity (checkins) perhaps
+1. improved query efficiency and sort search results by popularity (checkins)
-1. Google search improvements
+1. Restore amp (manually) and Google search improvements

 # backlog
 1. react-native apps